A Mobility Founder’s Playbook for Crowdfunding and Syndicates

 • Leverage new networks: Investors gained through syndicates or crowd rounds can become early customers, beta testers, or referral sources.

-• Use momentum for storytelling: Media, government, and future VCs increasingly view a strong, public backer base as social proof and validation, helpful for larger institutional rounds down the line.
+Use momentum for storytelling: Media, government, and future VCs read a strong public backer base as social proof.
+That signal lifts you into larger institutional rounds with less friction.

 Alternative and Hybrid Funding Strategies